kdberat/SihirliAyna-GptIntegratedChatGame/README.md

    ```bash
    **link**
    ```
-After this you should add it content folder.
+After this, you should add it ..\SihirliAyna_GPT\Content

 ## Features